 Background: A new state-of-the-art public health laboratory structure is needed on the Public Health Services complex.
-The San Joaquin County Public Health Laboratory has been designated as one of only a handful of Level B laboratories for the identification of agents that can be used as weapons of mass destruction.
+The San Joaquin County Public Health Laboratory has been designated as a Level B laboratory for the identification of agents that can be used as weapons of mass destruction.
 However, the existing facility is not sufficient for the necessary level of bio-containment capacity.
 The San Joaquin County Health Care Services Agency has developed, and is implementing, a bio-terrorism preparedness and public health infrastructure plan.